 Identity fraud is one the fastest-growing crimes in the UK – but there are plenty of steps you can take to help protect yourself against becoming a victim of identity fraud, and checking your credit report is a great place to start.

 You can see any recent applications made for credit in your name, spot any unfamiliar accounts or inexplicable debts immediately.
 If you check your credit report regularly, you will be able to pick up on and put a stop to any problems before they escalate.

-3. Check your bank and credit card statements thoroughly for any suspicious transactions.
+Look through your bank and credit card statements thoroughly for any suspicious transactions.

-4. If important documents like your passport or driving licence are lost or stolen, report it to the relevant organisation as soon as possible.
+If important documents like your passport or driving licence are lost or stolen, report it to the relevant organisation as soon as possible.

 Phishing usually takes place through emails claiming to be from your bank, but phishing phone calls have also been reported.
 Phishing scams will ask you for personal details like account numbers, PINs or password – but you shouldn't ever give away this kind of information.

 You probably wouldn't think twice about mentioning your pet's name or your children's names, but many people use this kind of information as passwords too – so giving away this kind of information too freely could leave you vulnerable to identity fraud.

 If you aren't, thieves could use your previous address details to get credit, and run up debts in your name.

-8. Redirect your mail via the Post Office for at least a year if you move house so that your post can't get into the wrong hands.
+It's best to do this for at least a year if you move house so that your post can't get into the wrong hands.

-10. Monitor your post – if you don't receive important documents in the post when you were expecting them you should act straight away.
+If you don't receive important documents in the post when you were expecting them you should act straight away.
 Contact the sender and advise them that you haven't received your documents.